 I knew after reading the article, the conference video was a valuable piece of information that needed to be shared.
-Last week, I had seen Bradley making the rounds on MSNBC , but I must admit that I had not seen the movie.
-To be thorough, I decided to see the movie before sharing the informational video attached to this post below.
+Additionally, I had seen Bradley making the rounds on MSNBC , but I must admit that I had not seen the movie.
+To be thorough, I decided to see the movie before sharing the informational video attached to below this article.

 Here is an excerpt from the Huffington Post article:

 Silver Linings Playbook is such a personal movie for David and when we all came together, it became a personal movie for all of us.
 Tiffany, she serves as a catalyst and she’s the first person who actually sees who Pat is.
-That’s the thing that this film has done, people around this country who have seen this film say “this film actually sees who I am” because its heavily stigmatized, it’s not a very treatable disease and it’s a condition that is diagnosed way too late.
+That’s the thing that this film has done, people around this country who have seen this film say “this film actually sees who I am” because it’s heavily stigmatized, its not a very treatable disease and it’s a condition that is diagnosed way too late.
 So hopefully, a movie like this will help it become in the onset.
 That the best thing about this movie, that its able to reach out and make people feel included. ~ Bradley Cooper